m7a/bo-tar-ada/README.md

 name `hello.txt` with the traditional content of `Hello, world.` followed by a newline.
 The tar data is directly sent to the standard output in this example.

-If you are intrested in a more complex example, check the files under `tool_taradaarc` especially `tool_taradaarc/taradaarc.adb` which implements an archiver that traverses file system trees and then writes the data to stdout as .tar files.
+If you are interested in a more complex example, check the files under `tool_taradaarc` especially `tool_taradaarc/taradaarc.adb` which implements an archiver that traverses file system trees and then writes the data to stdout as .tar files.